-1 ARTICLE 4 2 3 4 5 6 BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED INVESTMENT ADVISERS 7 SECTION 401.
-BROKER-DEALER REGISTRATION REQUIREMENT AND 8 EXEMPTIONS.
-9 (a) [Registration requirement.]
-It is unlawful for a person to transact business in this 10 State as a broker-dealer, unless the person is registered under this [Act] as a broker-dealer or is 11 exempt from registration as a broker-dealer under subsection (b) or (d).
-12 (b) [Exemptions from registration.]
-The following persons are exempt from the 13 registration requirement of subsection (a): 14 (1) a broker-dealer without a place of business in this State if its only transactions 15 effected in this State are with: 16 (A) the issuer of the securities involved in the transactions; 17 (B) a person registered as a broker-dealer under this [Act] or not required to be 18 registered as a broker-dealer under this [Act]; 19 (C) an institutional investor; 20 (D) a nonaffiliated federal covered investment adviser with investments under 21 management in excess of \$100 million acting for the account of others pursuant to discretionary 22 authority in a signed record; 23 (E) a bona fide preexisting customer whose principal place of residence is not in 24 this State and the person is registered as a broker-dealer under the Securities Exchange Act of
+BROKER-DEALERS, AGENTS, INVESTMENT ADVISERS, INVESTMENT ADVISER REPRESENTATIVES, AND FEDERAL COVERED INVESTMENT ADVISERS

+SECTION 401.
+BROKER-DEALER REGISTRATION REQUIREMENT AND EXEMPTIONS.

+- (a) [Registration requirement.]
+It is unlawful for a person to transact business in this State as a broker-dealer unless the person is registered under this [Act] as a broker-dealer or is exempt from registration as a broker-dealer under subsection (b) or (d). - (b) [Exemptions from registration.]
+The following persons are exempt from the registration requirement of subsection (a): - (1) a broker-dealer without a place of business in this State if its only transactions effected in this State are with: - (A) the issuer of the securities involved in the transactions; - (B) a person registered as a broker-dealer under this [Act] or not required to be registered as a broker-dealer under this [Act]; - (C) an institutional investor; - (D) a nonaffiliated federal covered investment adviser with investments under management in excess of \$100,000,000 acting for the account of others pursuant to discretionary authority in a signed record;
-1 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered 2 under the securities act of the state in which the customer maintains a principal place of 3 residence;

-- (F) a bona fide preexisting customer whose principal place of residence is in this State but was not present in this State when the customer relationship was established, if: - (i) the broker-dealer is registered under the Securities Exchange Act of 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered under the securities laws of the State in which the customer relationship was established and where the customer had maintained a principal place of residence; and - (ii) within 45 days after the customer's first transaction in this State, the person files an application for registration as a broker-dealer in this State and a further transaction is not effected more than 75 days after the date on which the application is filed, or, if earlier, the date on which the administrator notifies the person that the administrator has denied the application for registration or has stayed the pendency of the application for cause; - (G) not more than three customers in this State during the previous 12 months, in addition to those specified in subparagraphs (A) through (F) and under subparagraph (H), if the broker-dealer is registered under the Securities Exchange Act of 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered under the securities act of the state in which the broker-dealer has its principal place of business; and - (H) any other person exempted by rule or order under this [Act]; and - (2) a person that deals solely in United States government securities and is supervised as a dealer in government securities by the Board of Governors of the Federal Reserve System, of Thrift Supervision.
+- (E) a bona fide preexisting customer whose principal place of residence is not in this State and the person is registered as a broker-dealer under the Securities Exchange Act of 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered under the securities act of the State in which the customer maintains a principal place of residence; - (F) a bona fide preexisting customer whose principal place of residence is in this State but was not present in this State when the customer relationship was established, if: - (i) the broker-dealer is registered under the Securities Exchange Act of 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered under the securities laws of the State in which the customer relationship was established and where the customer had maintained a principal place of residence; and - (ii) within 45 days after the customer's first transaction in this State, the person files an application for registration as a broker-dealer in this State and a further transaction is not effected more than 75 days after the date on which the application is filed, or, if earlier, the date on which the administrator notifies the person that the administrator has denied the application for registration or has stayed the pendency of the application for good cause; - (G) not more than three customers in this State during the previous 12 months, in addition to those customers specified in subparagraphs (A) through (F) and under subparagraph (H), if the broker-dealer is registered under the Securities Exchange Act of 1934 or not required to be registered under the Securities Exchange Act of 1934 and is registered under the securities act of the State in which the broker-dealer has its principal place of business; and - (H) any other person exempted by rule adopted or order issued under this [Act]; and(2) a person that deals solely in United States government securities and is supervised as a dealer in government securities by the Board of Governors of the Federal Reserve System, the Comptroller of the Currency, the Federal Deposit Insurance Corporation, or the Office of Thrift Supervision.